5 Critical Mental Models to Add to Your Cognitive Repertoire

 That is not necessarily a bad thing.

 Understanding your limitations can make you intellectually humble.

 In that state, you are more open to alternative approaches and more prone to the adoption of more creative methodologies.

 “And so just as a man working with a tool has to know its limitations, a man working with his cognitive apparatus has to know its limitations.”

-Your biggest weapon is self-awareness and that includes understanding every constituent of your persona.
+Your biggest weapon is self-awareness and that includes understanding every constituent of your selfhood.
 Strengths and weaknesses.
 Especially weaknesses.
-Especially if you are young and your persona is still crude.
+Especially if you are young and your identity is still crude.

 I know this feeling.

 Ten years ago, when I was in my early 20s, my main concern was how to escape the incompetence associated with my being young and inexperienced.

 Ten years later, I am here, writing this article, having moved from crudeness to refinement, and attempting to bequeath the worldly wisdom I managed to attain.